GerritCodeReview/plugins_task/src/main/resources/Documentation/task.md

 Tasks
 -----
 Tasks can either be root tasks, or subtasks.
-Tasks are defined in the `All-Projects` project, on the `refs/meta/config` branch, in a file named `task.config`.
+Tasks are expected to be defined in the `All-Projects` project, on the `refs/meta/config` branch (the root project and branch are [configurable](config.html#section-rootconfig)), in a file named `task.config`.
 This file uses the gitconfig format to define tasks.
 The special "True" keyword may be used as any query definition to indicate an always matching query.
 The following keys may be defined in any task section:

 `applicable`